fent/jquery.rubber.js/README.md

 This is like the [elastic](http://unwrongest.com/projects/elastic/) plugin but for text fields.
 Text fields will stretch accordingly to fit their content.
-They will not get smaller than their original size and they will not grow longer than their parents, thus this doesn't break layouts.
+It does not stret any longer than their parent's width, preventing breaking the layout.

 Usage
 ------------